JonasTheGitMaster/GH-Pages-Automation-Template/README.md

 ### Config

-You can configure the inut and output dir in the `config.sh` file.
+You can configure the input and output dir in the `config.sh` file.

 |              | input-dir | output-dir | slides-convert |
 |--------------|-----------|------------|----------------|